 Rock.Paper.Glam.

 If I ever move to CLT, I would definitely choose you as my dermatologist!!
-This field seems so interesting and love reading your medical posts 🙂 have a great weekend!
+This field seems so interesting and love reading your medical posts

 Dermatology is SO important and I'm so glad you're loving it.
 Are you back in Raleigh next week?!? xo, Champagne&Suburbs